quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/1B001---Proofs---Jay-Cumming/1pjc_part05_Exercises.md

 ---

 #### Conclusion of Induction Proof
 Background context explaining how the induction process leads to the final conclusion.
-We conclude by applying the principle of mathematical induction to prove the proposition true for any \( n \).
+We conclude by applying the principle of mathematical induction to prove the proposition true for any $n$.

 :p What is the conclusion of the proof?
 ??x
-By the principle of mathematical induction, we have shown that if a single square is removed from a \( 2^n \times 2^n \) chessboard, then the remaining board can be perfectly covered with L-shaped tiles.
-This holds for any natural number \( n \).
+By the principle of mathematical induction, we have shown that if a single square is removed from a $2^n \times 2^n $ chessboard, then the remaining board can be perfectly covered with L-shaped tiles.
+This holds for any natural number$n$.

 The proof is structured as follows:
-1. **Base Case**: For \( n = 1 \), a 2×2 board minus one square can be covered by an L-shaped tile.
+1. **Base Case**: For $n = 1$, a 2×2 board minus one square can be covered by an L-shaped tile.
-2. **Inductive Hypothesis**: Assume that for some \( k \), any single square removed from a \( 2^k \times 2^k \) board results in a perfect covering with tiles.
+2. **Inductive Hypothesis**: Assume that for some $k $, any single square removed from a $2^k \times 2^k$ board results in a perfect covering with tiles.
-3. **Induction Step**: For \( n = k+1 \), the larger board can be divided into smaller boards, and an L-shaped tile is placed to cover one square in each of three sub-boards.
+3. **Induction Step**: For $n = k+1$, the larger board can be divided into smaller boards, and an L-shaped tile is placed to cover one square in each of three sub-boards.

-Thus, by induction, for every natural number \( n \), any single square removed from a \( 2^n \times 2^n \) chessboard can be perfectly covered with L-shaped tiles.
+Thus, by induction, for every natural number $n $, any single square removed from a $2^n \times 2^n$ chessboard can be perfectly covered with L-shaped tiles.
 ```java
 // No specific code needed for this explanation
 ```